njanderson-collab/ASL_Digits_AI/README.md

 ## Disclaimer
-Portions of this code were tested and edited with suggestions from google gemini AI
+Portions of this code were tested and edited with suggestions from Android Studio's onboard AI to ensure compatibility